rebeccawilliams/oldrebeccawilliamssite/content/pages/contact.md

       Email is the best way to reach me: rebecca@rebeccawilliams.us.

-      And please stay in touch via my social media feeds in my footer.
+      And please feel free to follow me on my social media feeds in my footer.

       ### PGP Key